AmokSingh/Basic-Ecommerce-Site/README.md

 # Basic-Ecommerce-Site

-Overview
+## Overview

 This is a simple Ecommerce web application where users can add products to their shopping cart and proceed to checkout.
 The app dynamically updates the cart and total price using JavaScript.

-Features
+## Features

-Display a list of products with their prices.
+1. Display a list of products with their prices.

-Users can add products to the shopping cart.
+2. Users can add products to the shopping cart.

-Shopping cart dynamically updates the total price.
+3. Shopping cart dynamically updates the total price.

-Checkout button allows users to complete their purchase.
+4. Checkout button allows users to complete their purchase.

-Styled using CSS for a clean, dark-themed interface.
+5. Styled using CSS for a clean, dark-themed interface.

-Technologies Used
+## Technologies Used

-HTML for structuring the webpage.
+- HTML for structuring the webpage.

-CSS for styling.
+- CSS for styling.

-JavaScript for handling cart functionality.
+- JavaScript for handling cart functionality.

-How to Use
+## How to Use

-Open index.html in a browser.
+- Open index.html in a browser.

-Click on the "Add to Cart" button for any product.
+- Click on the "Add to Cart" button for any product.

-The product will be added to the cart, and the total price will be updated.
+- The product will be added to the cart, and the total price will be updated.

-Click "Checkout" to clear the cart and complete the purchase.
+- Click "Checkout" to clear the cart and complete the purchase.

-File Structure

-Ecommerce-App/
-│── index.html  (Main HTML file)
-│── style.css   (CSS for styling)
-│── script.js   (JavaScript for cart functionality)

-Screenshots

-Add screenshots of the UI here (optional)

-Future Improvements

-Add more products dynamically.

-Implement local storage to save cart items.

-Integrate a backend for real checkout functionality.

-Author
+## Author

-Your Name (Replace with your name or GitHub profile link)
+Amok Singh Mehta